zanotta/zanotta/README.md

 Hi there, i'm **Rodrigo Zanotta** a Full-Stack Web-Developer from Brazil.
-I'm 31 years old and i work at J&O Software, a company based in Cachoeirinha, Brazil.
+I'm 31 years old and i work at J&O Software, a company located in Cachoeirinha, Brazil.

 What i work with:
 * PHP (Laravel, CodeIgniter)